-This winter chopped salad recipe includes plenty of nutritious winter produce like kale, cabbage, pecans, and pomegranate arils.
-Topped with a homemade orange-maple vinaigrette salad dressing.
+This winter pomegranate salad recipe includes plenty of nutritious winter produce like kale, cabbage, pecans, and pomegranate arils.
+It's topped with a homemade orange-maple vinaigrette salad dressing.

 It's filled with some of my favorite winter flavors, like pomegranate arils, candied pecans, and a tangy maple-orange vinaigrette dressing.
-Chopped kale and cabbage serve as the base for this nutrient-filled salad, and can easily be subbed with any greens you have on hand.
+Chopped kale and cabbage serve as the base, and can easily be subbed with any greens you have on hand.

 Ingredients and substitutions

 Leftover salad will keep for 2-3 days in the refrigerator.
-However, it will wilt over time and is best served to company just after dressing.
+However, it will wilt over time and is best served just after dressing.